HafslundEcoVannkraft/stratus-tf-github-environments/README.md

 | `deployment_tag_policy` | object | Tag-based deployment rules | null | No |
 | `variables` | object | Environment variables to create | {} | No |
 | `secrets` | array | Secrets to create | [] | No |

+> **Note**: Each GitHub environment defined here will get its own Azure User-Assigned Managed Identity and federated credential.
+This allows for granular access control and deployment permissions targeting the same underlying Azure resources.

 ### Reviewers Configuration